 Overview

-DarkFi is a layer one proof-of-stake blockchain that supports anonymous applications.
+DarkFi is a layer one Proof-of-Work blockchain that supports anonymous applications.
 It is currently under development.
 This overview will outline a few key terms that help explain DarkFi.

 Wallet: A wallet is a portal to the DarkFi network.
 It provides the user with the ability to send and receive anonymous darkened tokens.
 Each wallet is a full node and stores a copy of the blockchain.
 All contract execution is done locally on the DarkFi wallet.